 You may also want to set up server redirects via your .htaccess to automatically redirect users to your secure connection.
 How you set up redirects depends on the server you’re on (IIS, Apache).

-If all of this sounds like a major time-suck to you and you would rather I take care of all of this for you, contact me.
+If all of this sounds like a major headache to you and you would rather I take care of this for you, contact me.
 I’ve been doing this task free of charge, but only for websites on a maintenance plan.
-However, since this is task is not part of a maintenance plan, once I hit overload level (which is rapidly approaching), I will be charging the hourly rate for this task.
+Otherwise, this project is billed at the non-subscription hourly rate, billed by the minute, as opposed to being billed by the quarter-hour.